-Composed of layers of keratinous debris lined with keratininsing squamous epithelium.
+Composed of layers of keratinous debris lined with keratinising squamous epithelium.

-- may demonstrate a characterisic lamellated "onion skin" appearance with alternating hyperechoic, hypoechoic rings.
+- may demonstrate a characteristic lamellated "onion skin" or "whorled" appearance with alternating hyperechoic and hypoechoic rings

-- some lesions may show a target appearence with a halo of hypoechogenicity and a central hyperechoic region.
+- some lesions may show a target appearance with a halo of hypoechogenicity and a central hyperechoic region

 Tend to be well demarcated.

-- C+ (Gd): typically no contrast enhancement 3
+- T1 C+ (Gd): typically no contrast enhancement 3